DavenderSparkle/ArchCustomInstaller/README.md

 ## How to use
 > [!IMPORTANT]
 > This scripts are currently intended for SATA drives, feel free to modify them to NVME/VDB format acording to your needs
 > Soon (or later) I'll try to modify it to support more drive types

+> [!CAUTION]
+> It only works with fresh installs (srry)
+> DualBoots could be done after installing with this first

 ### Booting ArchLinux.iso
 By default, the Arch Linux environment does not come with Git installed.
 To install it, run: